ARM-software/arm-trusted-firmware/docs/cpu-errata-workarounds.md

 The value of the build flags are 0 by default, that is, disabled.
 Any other value will enable it.

-For Cortex A57, following errata build flags are defined :
+For Cortex-A57, following errata build flags are defined :

-*   `ERRATA_A57_806969`: This applies errata 806969 workaround to cortex a57
+*   `ERRATA_A57_806969`: This applies errata 806969 workaround to Cortex-A57
      CPU.
 This needs to be enabled only for revision r0p0 of the CPU.

-*   `ERRATA_A57_813420`: This applies errata 813420 workaround to cortex a57
+*   `ERRATA_A57_813420`: This applies errata 813420 workaround to Cortex-A57
      CPU.
 This needs to be enabled only for revision r0p0 of the CPU.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -